-Except as otherwise indicated in individual sections of these specifications, submit 5 copies of each required product data submittal, plus 2 additional copies where required for maintenance manuals.
+Except as otherwise indicated in individual sections of these specifications, submit 5 copies of each required submittal.
 The Architect/Engineer will retain 2 - 3 copies, and will return the others marked with "Action" and corrections or modifications as required.
+Otherwise, the contractor may submit electronic pdf file(s).
+When a pdf is submitted, the Architect will forward a marked pdf.